ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- dI the lot of the printer, who
-spends hour* of to 1 over their false
-grammar, hat orthography ?&gt;&#x27;?&lt;! poor
 I unci nation. llow uftuu ure the nrgu*
 incuts of luwyor* in high repute us
 tichol trri given to the printer in their